• Home

 Tags

-API, article, GraphQL, journal, magazine, OraWorld
+API, article, external, external publications, GraphQL, journal, magazine, OraWorld

 The latest edition of OraWorld has become available to today.
 With its blend of insight into the Oracle community, and Oracle technologies from database to modern apps.
 I have to own up and say, I mention the magazine not only because of the beautifully crafted independent insights, but also it includes an article from myself.
 Taking a look at GraphQL what it is and how recent new Oracle product features could make a big difference to the GraphQL adoption opportunities.